RascalTwo/express-handler-tracker/README.md

 }
 ```

-Additionally there are optional properties that can be used:
+There do exist optional properties that can be used for customization:

 ```javascript
 {